koral-hizkiyau/My-Diary/README.md

 # My Diary

-My Diary is a website that serves as a calendar and can add appointments, add a to-do list, and chat with people around the site.
+The site has a calendar where you can add meetings, a board for adding assignments, and a chat to correspond with the site's users.

 [Website Link](https://my-diary-web.netlify.app/)